2025 St. Louis tornado: Track across St. Louis, Missouri

 The tornado first touched down at 2:39 pm CDT in Clayton just east of I-170 in St. Louis County, Missouri.
 Upon touching down, the tornado immediately reached EF2 intensity as it moved east-southeastward, causing considerable roof damage to an apartment building.
 It then passed through Clayton at EF1 strength, damaging apartment buildings, homes, and low-rise buildings, uprooting trees, and snapping tree branches.
 Turning east-northeastward, the tornado crossed over the Fontbonne University campus, inflicting EF1 damage to multiple buildings on the campus and snapping trees; one area of EF2 damage was noted, with some power poles that were snapped.
 East of the campus, the tornado caused widespread EF1 damage as it snapped or uprooted trees and caused minor to major roof damage to homes.
 MetroLink, St. Louis' rail transportation network, suffered damage to overhead power systems between Forest Park–DeBaliviere station and Brentwood I-64 station as the tornado moved over the majority of this segment.
 The tornado then entered the City of St. Louis and began to rapidly grow in size, snapping more trees in the Wydown/Skinker neighborhood before causing additional widespread tree damage as it clipped Forest Park and the Skinker DeBaliviere neighborhood.
 The tornado again reached EF2 intensity as it struck DeBaliviere Place.
 It heavily damaged multiple apartment buildings, including two that received high-end EF2 damage, damaged homes, low-rise and mid-rise buildings, shattered windows, and snapped and uprooted numerous trees.
-In the Central West End and Academy neighborhoods, more homes, churches, mid-rise buildings, traffic lights, power poles, and trees were heavily damaged at EF1 intensity.
+The tornado then briefly reached its peak intensity of mid-range EF3 for the first time and reached its maximum width 1.8 mi as it impacted the Academy neighborhood, leaving one home with only interior walls left standing while an abandoned home nearby was leveled and swept away.
+Additional homes, churches, mid-rise buildings, traffic lights, power poles, and trees were heavily damaged as well as the tornado moved into the Fountain Park neighborhood.